UberKitten/Sentry/readme.md

 Building
 --------
-**At this stage in development, I recommend only using Sentry if you have a bit of programming experience to identify issues.**
+**At this stage in development, I recommend only using Sentry if you have a bit of programming experience to troubleshoot issues.**

 To build the project, you can use the free [Visual Studio Community edition](https://www.visualstudio.com/vs/community/).
 Make sure you specify running C# apps so it installs the right libraries.